 3. Will It Affect Other People?

 Sometimes, people stay friends with their ex because they are both part of the same friend circle.
 You don’t want your friends to have to pick sides, so you and your ex remain friends.
 This can be difficult because you will know when your ex starts dating again.
 And sometimes, there will be arguments between the two of you, and your friends may get caught in the crossfire.
+If you choose to remain friends, then the maturity and acceptance that your ex will have other partners is the journey of this relationship.

 4. Do You Have Kids?

 If you have kids with your ex, you absolutely need to be cordial with each other.
 You don’t have to be friends, but you will have to be on talking terms with each other.
-Coparenting can be difficult and require tons of communication between you two to make it work.
+Co-parenting can be difficult and requires tons of communication between you two to make it work.
 You will need to discuss parental responsibilities and your child’s issues with your ex without bringing up past arguments.

 5. Does Your Ex Want To Stay Friends With You?